Access

 Gender neutral wheelchair-accessible toilets and baby changing facilities will be located across the festival site and in partner institutions.

-All accessible toilets will be gender neutral.
+All accessible toilets are gender-neutral.

 Changing Places Toilet

 Changing Places facilities provide sanitary accommodation for people who require use of a hoist.
-Access to these facilities will be available at the 2026 Festival, please check back nearer the time to see the exact location.

 Indoor accessible toilets